Configure Alloy Self-Service Assistant bot

 INFO: For initialization instructions, see Initialize Alloy Self-Service Assistant bot in Teams.

 Typically, the bot app is an additional communication channel for end-users to access the Self Service Portal.
-They can quickly jump to the full-functioned portal from Teams.
+They can quickly jump to the web-based portal from Teams.
 Therefore, make sure that the Self Service Portal is installed and configured, and your end-users can access it.
-Have the Self Service Portal URL ready; you will need it when customizing the bot configuration in the Settings App.
+Have the Self Service Portal URL ready; you will need it when configuring the bot in Alloy Navigator Express.

 INFO: For instructions, see Installation Guide: Installing and Configuring the Self Service Portal.

 TIP: You may want to "unlink" the bot app from the Self Service Portal.
-In that case, you will need to disable Self Service Portal links when customizing the bot configuration in the Settings App.
-For details, see Customize the configuration in Alloy Navigator Express
+In that case, you will need to disable Self Service Portal links.
+For details, see Configure the bot settings

 Users must have Person records in the Alloy Navigator Express database, and the primary email address in their Person records must match the primary email address in their Microsoft Teams accounts.
 Typically, all Self Service Portal customers have immediate access to the Alloy Self-Service Assistant bot, because each customer has a Person record in Alloy Navigator Express.
 However, make sure that customers' primary email addresses in Alloy Navigator Express match the email addresses in their Microsoft Teams or Microsoft 365 accounts.